 Serology tests use a patients blood, serum, or plasma to identify the presence of IgM and IgG antibodies.
 Serology testing allows determination of active infection and whether someone has built up an immunity to the virus based on past exposure.
 Serology tests are not very effective at identifying infection in the pre-symptomatic or early symptomatic stages.
 The presence of IgG means that the patient has mounted an immune response following exposure to the virus.
 Typically, IgG peaks at 14-21 days.
 This test will test for PAST infection.

 Antibody testing ($75) and PCR testing ($150) is available at all locations WITHOUT AN APPOINTMENT.
-Only the Spring location has drive up appointments for PCR testing.

 **Express Family Clinic (EFC) makes no guarantees or representations regarding the quality and results of the tests offered.
 Patient assumes the risk and liability of entering a potentially contaminated area in which to participate in testing and holds EFC harmless from any damage or injuries that occur as a result of such entry.
 EFC will make its best efforts to communicate results with patients in the timeline provided above, however, shall be held harmless if the delay is a result of the lab's turnaround time to process.**